algosup/2024-2025-project-1-fpga-team-5/Specification/Technical/TechnicalSpecification.md

       </tr>
       <tr>
             <td align="center"><pre><b>collision_detector.v</td>
             <td>Implements logic to detect when the frog collides with a car.
-This module ensures accurate hit detection, which is critical for determining when the player loses a life.</td>
+This module ensures accurate hit detection, which is critical for determining when the player loses the game.</td>
       </tr>
       <tr>
             <td align="center"><pre><b>level_manager.v</td>